websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrade-overview.md

 **Option 1:** If you plan to use the Database Upgrade Tool (described in below in [Executing the Database Upgrade](#executing-the-database-upgrade)), install the apps on the new Liferay version *before* using the tool.
 The Database Upgrade Tool automatically upgrades app data too.

+**Option 2:** If you plan to [Upgrade via Docker](./upgrading-via-docker.md), install the apps on the *deploy* folder *before* running the docker image.

-**Option 2:** Otherwise install the apps on the new Liferay version *after* upgrading the database (using Docker or the Database Upgrade Tool) and then use [Gogo shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to check for and execute any required app data upgrades.
+**Option 3:** Otherwise install the apps on the new Liferay version anytime *after* upgrading the database and then use [Gogo shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to check for and execute any required app data upgrades.
 This option is mentioned again in [Post Upgrade Considerations](./post-upgrade-considerations.md).

 ## Upgrading Custom Development